Implicit structure in 2-representations of quantum groups: Applications

 \subsubsection{Cotangent bundles to Grassmannians}

 In \cite{CKL1} the idea of a ``geometric categorical ${\mf{sl}}_2$ action'' was introduced.
-In \cite{CKL2} we showed that such an action induces a strong 2-representation of ${\mf{sl}}_2$, like the one in section \ref{sec:strongcat}.
+In \cite{CKL2} we showed that such an action induces a strong (for the standard choice of $Q$) 2-representation of ${\mf{sl}}_2$, as in section \ref{sec:strongcat}.
 In \cite{CKL1} and \cite{CKL3} a geometric categorical ${\mf{sl}}_2$ action was constructed on derived categories of coherent sheaves on cotangent bundles of Grassmannians $T^\star \mathbb{G}(k,N)$.

 If we put all these results together, we obtain a strong 2-representation of ${\mf{sl}}_2$ where: \begin{itemize} \item the objects $\l \in \Z$ are $DCoh(T^\star \mathbb{G}(k,N))$ where $N \in \Z^{\ge 0}$ is fixed, $0 \le k \le N$, $\l = N-2k$ and $DCoh(X)$ denotes the bounded derived category of coherent sheaves on $X$. \item the 1-morphisms